Sean Marquette: Life and career

-Marquette has also worked extensively as a voice actor in various animated television series and video games.
-He became the fifth official voice of Sam Dullard in Nickelodeon's Rocket Power and voiced the character during the series' fourth and final season.
-He was later cast as the voice of Mac in the Cartoon Network series Foster's Home for Imaginary Friends, a role he reprised in the television film Destination: Imagination and in the video game FusionFall.
-His other voice credits include Johnny Bravo, Batman Beyond, Fillmore!, Megas XLR, Four Eyes!, Shorty McShorts' Shorts, Avatar: The Last Airbender, The Mummy, and Stuart Little.
+Marquette has also worked extensively as a voice actor in animated television series and video games.
+He became the fifth official voice of Sam Dullard in Nickelodeon's Rocket Power, voicing the character during the show's fourth and final season.
+He later voiced Mac in the Cartoon Network series Foster's Home for Imaginary Friends, a role he reprised in the television film Destination: Imagination and the video game FusionFall.

-He also voiced Peter Parker / Spider-Man in the Ultimate Spider-Man video game.
+His additional voice credits include Johnny Bravo, Batman Beyond, Fillmore!, Megas XLR, Four Eyes!, Shorty McShorts' Shorts, Avatar: The Last Airbender, The Mummy, and Stuart Little.
+He also voiced Peter Parker / Spider-Man in the video game Ultimate Spider-Man.

-From 2015 until 2023, he played Johnny Atkins in the sitcom television series The Goldbergs.
+From 2015 to 2023, he portrayed Johnny Atkins in the sitcom The Goldbergs.